msg-systems/holmes-extractor/README.md

 Usually, multiprocessing involves a physical copy of working process memory on Windows but not on Linux.
-Because of an issue with `neuralcoref` memory management, however, the MultiprocessingManager has to start a separate instance of the spaCy model for each worker process.
+Because of an issue with `neuralcoref` memory management, however, the MultiprocessingManager has to start a separate instance of the spaCy model for each worker process on all operating systems.
 In a typically configured environment, this makes it likely that memory will be exhausted before CPU, which should be taken into account when deciding how many processes to start.

 The parent process communicates with its workers via queues.
 On one occasion, the MultiprocessingManager was observed